 “Karen and the Red Shoes: The Sacred Version” is a retelling of Andersen’s story where female sexuality is celebrated and valued.

 “The Huntsman and the Beast” is the story of Snow White’s huntsman, Anthony, after he has freed and warned Snow White to hide from the evil queen.
 Anthony wanders onto the grounds of the Beast, Christopher, and the two become companions.
 One evening, the magic mirror summons Christopher and reveals to the two boys a vision of the evil queen and three wolves who will go after Snow White and Sleeping Beauty.
-The boys go to help the girls, between the boys, the girls, the fairy protectors of the girls, and a dragon, the evil queen and her wolf-men are destroyed, and Christopher is transformed back into a human boy.
+The boys go to help the girls, between the boys, the girls, the fairy protectors of the girls, and dragon, the evil queen and her wolf-men are destroyed, and Christopher is transformed back into a human boy.
 Christopher and Anthony part from the girls, but the couples promise to visit each other in the future.

 “Elf Wife” is about Galan, the elf prince, who stumbles through a hidden passage to the human world and meets a human girl, Magdalena.
 They fall in love, and Galan finally confesses his journey’s to the human world and his love for Magdalena to his stunned parents.
-Magdalena comes to live in the elf world as Galan’s partner, but she thinks of herself as his wife.
+Magdalena comes to life in the elf world as Galan’s partner, but she thinks of herself as his wife.

-First Loves is the story of Julia Gallagher’s sexual development through her relationships with a range of lovers, Ricky Bradley, Beau Jennings, and Ryan Williams.
+First Loves is an unpublished novel and is the story of Julia Gallagher’s sexual development through her relationships with a range of lovers, Ricky Bradley, Beau Jennings, and Ryan Williams.
 She is seventeen when she falls in love for the first time with Ricky Bradley, a fellow junior at her high school.
 Their sexual relations escalate from kissing to intercourse over a period of time.
 Their sexual activity is described explicitly from Julia perspective.
 I have tried to make it realistic in terms of a girl’s or woman’s sexual arousal needs and her experiences of sexual pleasure.
 Her sexual arousal and pleasure are different from those of the boys’ arousal and pleasure, and the boys enjoy getting her aroused and giving her pleasure—her arousal and pleasure enhances their own.
 Julia is an evolving human being not just in terms of her sexuality but also in terms of her emotional and intellectual growth.
 She learns quite a bit through her relationship with Ricky, but after that ends, Julia goes to college at Brown University and eventually begins dating Beau.
 They have a very intense relationship, and they both learn more about sex and sexuality in their time together.
 The very intensity of Julia and Beau’s relationship breaks it apart.
 Beau asks Julia to marry him, and knowing that they are nineteen and twenty, Julia can’t and won’t consent to the marriage.
 At the close of the novel, Ryan Williams attracts Julia’s attention, and they kiss, and Julia agrees to start seeing him—expecting this new relationship to be another opportunity to learn about sex and sexuality for both of them.